-The reviews on Bark are mixed, with parents either loving it or having concerns.
+Parents’ review of Bark is they love it or have concerns.
 The biggest concerns, based on reviews, are that the set-up can be challenging (this seems to be the biggest concern), setting it up on iOS can take an extended period of time and a manual installation needs to take place with certain social media accounts (on iOS).
 The parents that provided a positive review of the app, are typically over the moon happy about it.

 Google Family Link (Free)

 Google Family Link functions as digital ground rules for your child and provides activity reports on where your child is spending the most time online.
-The app also allows you to approve or block app download requests from your child and hide apps.
+The app allows you to first approve or block any app download.
+It also allows you to review requests from your child.
+Lastly, it allows you to hide apps.
 In addition, parents are able to set time limits and a “bedtime” for the device through this app and it offers the ability to locate your child through the app if they are carrying their connected device.

 - Ability to set screen time limits

-- Ability to approve or block apps from your child’s device.
+- Approve or block apps from your child’s device.

 - Offers teacher recommended apps to guide children toward online learning

 - Activity reports show where time is being spent